Looking for Cryptowatch info and tutorials? Check out Cryptowatch Guides.

 - Drawing: Drawing tool settings, and a button that erases all drawings.

-- Snapshot: Takes a snapshot of a client’s current chart configuration.
+- Share: Takes a snapshot of your current chart configuration.

 - Fullscreen: Makes the interface fullscreen.

-- Auto/Manual: This toggles whether the Y-axis automatically adjusts to the current price or if it’s set manually by the client.
+- Auto/Manual: This toggles whether the Y-axis automatically adjusts to the current price or if it is zoomed manually.